EV Battery – Clean and Dry Rooms

 Batteries for an electric car are assembled.
 Credit: Audi AG

 Ardmac’s VapourShield approach – Ardmac are specialists in providing controlled environments with moisture and particle containment at the centre of our focus.
 We ensure all penetrations and joints are designed with vapour permeability in mind.
+This includes the entry and exit MAL and PAL barriers to moisture ingress.

 Scale and Speed of Delivery